DSCconfess/Information/README.md

 If you have any questions or concerns, please message @dsc.confess on Instagram.

 ## Terms and Conditions
-This terms and conditions applies to your use of DSC Confessions, including the LinkTree website, this website, the confession submission form, and Instagram account (collectively, the "platform")
+This terms and conditions applies to your use of DSC Confessions, including the LinkTree website, this website, the confession submission form, and Instagram account (collectively, the "platform").

-By using this platform, you agree to the [Terms and Conditions](TAC.md)
+By using the platform, you agree to the [Terms and Conditions](TAC.md).